What is Transformer and How to work Transformer?

 We should take care that the primary and secondary sides are not short, so after the one side obstruction, we should wrap the insulation paper.
 Then to do the next side congrats.
 Also need to tighten the cores.
 If there is a gap in the core, the transformer will shake and it will make noise.

+Blocking the transformer in this method can lead to some simple problems initially which can be solved with a little headache.
 I have said a lot with my little knowledge.
 I request you to correct me if there is any mistake.
 Thank you for hardly reading the whole thing.